Clay Electric Shines a Light on Rack Selection for New Warehouse, Lowering Costs and Reducing Downtime

 According to Chadwell, there were distinct advantages to this turnkey approach toward integrated racking versus a less comprehensive piecemeal approach.

 “Too often when a company purchases rack and then tries to mix and match guardrail or other accessories from third party sources, there can be compatibility or accountability issues,” says Chadwell.
-“When buying from integrated manufacturer like Steel King, it is all engineered to work together, with one company taking full responsibility if support is ever needed.”
+“When buying from an integrated manufacturer like Steel King, it is all engineered to work together, with one company taking full responsibility if support is ever needed.”

 As for the end result, Chadwell says, “The closed tubular selective rack, with its accompanying guardrail and column protection, is designed to last decades longer than typical open back rack, with less maintenance and more uptime.”